 Amazon.com opened its virtual doors on the World Wide Web in July 1995.
 We seek to be Earth's most customer-centric company.
 We are guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
 In each of our segments, we serve our primary customer sets, consisting of consumers, sellers, developers, enterprises, and content creators.
 In addition, we provide services, such as advertising services and co-branded credit card agreements.
-We have organized our operations into three segments: North America, International, and Amazon Web Services ("AWS").
+We have organised our operations into three segments: North America, International, and Amazon Web Services ("AWS").
 These segments reflect the way the company evaluates its business performance and manages its operations.

-As of December 31, 2017, we employed approximately 566,000 full-time and part-time employees.
+Our Operations: We fulfil customer orders in a number of ways, including through: North America and International fulfilment and delivery networks that we operate; co-sourced and outsourced arrangements in certain countries; digital delivery; and through our physical stores.
+As of December 31, 2018, we employed approximately 647,500 full-time and part-time employees.
 However, employment levels fluctuate due to seasonal factors affecting our business.
 Additionally, we utilize independent contractors and temporary personnel to supplement our workforce.
-We have works councils, statutory employee representation obligations, and union agreements in certain countries outside the United States and at certain of our studio operations within the United States.
+We have works councils and statutory employee representation obligations so that we can engage directly with our workers to maintain and encourage open dialogue.

-Amazon is committed to improving the working conditions of people around the world who are a part of our supply chain and business.
-Amazon sources products and services for many of its businesses around the world, including sourcing private label products in several industries (including electronics, fashion, consumables, and furniture).
-With manufacturers and service providers spanning the Americas, Asia, Australia, Europe, and Africa, we recognize the need to monitor for conditions that put workers at risk of forced labour.
+Our Supply Chain: Amazon is committed to improving the working conditions of people around the world who are a part of our supply chain.
+Amazon sources products for many of its businesses around the world, including sourcing private label products in several industries (including electronics, fashion, consumables, and furniture).
+With manufacturers spanning the Americas, Asia, Australia, Europe, and Africa, we recognize the need to monitor for conditions that put workers at risk of forced labour.